dstreev/cdp-am2cm/README.md

 Provide straight forward checklist of items to complete for a successful transition.
 With a focus on only having to start HDFS 1 time to reduce, as much as possible, the outage window.

 ## Assumptions
 - [ ] Source Cluster (Ambari) is NOT Kerberized.
-That's because we are getting a Kerberos ticket for any of the playbooks run against the Ambari Cluster.
+That's because we aren't getting a Kerberos ticket for any of the playbooks run against the Ambari Cluster.
 It 'can' be done, just hasn't for this version of the process.
 - [ ] Running CDP-DC (Ambari 7.1.0+)

 ## Prep